 This critical post-colonial city tour provides deep insights into Cologne and Germany's colonial past.
 One of the tour's focal points is the history of migrants from places held as colonies and important resistance fighters.
 Additionally the tour addresses the ways in which street names – both here in Germany and in other countries with colonial pasts – are dealt with as places of public remembrance.

-Due to the Covid-19 / Corona pandemic all guided tours are being suspended until probaby April 19, 2020.
+Due to the Covid-19 / Corona pandemic all guided tours are being suspended for an indefinite period.
 We ask for your understanding that we cannot accept any further requests for guided tours and archive use at this time, as we would like to enable people who have already made appointments to catch up at a later date.